 Parents Working with Schools and School Systems

-I am certain that there will be many opportunities to celebrate the achievements of our schools and our students over the course of the school year.
+I am certain that there will be many opportunities to celebrate the achievements of our schools and our students over the course of the 2020-2021 school year.
 As well, I know there will be times when we have to address challenges that may surface.
-Serving the learning needs of over 4200 students requires the cooperative efforts of many.
+Serving the learning needs of close to 4000 students requires the cooperative efforts of many.
 As with all organizations, there are roles and responsibilities that are assigned to different members of our team.
 Clearly understanding these roles and responsibilities will most certainly assist us all in making sure that information is shared appropriately and that concerns are addressed in the most efficient and best manner possible.

 School Trustees play a vital role in our organization.
 They provide a voice for their constituents with respect to the overall direction of the jurisdiction and set policy that reflects the learning needs of students.
 It is this important policy that drives the practices and procedures that are in place.
 Nine trustees form the BTPS Board.
 While individual trustees voice the perspective of their constituents at the Board table, it is this collective group that sets policy through formal Board motions.
 These changes to policy at the Board table are reflected in change in practice and procedure across the jurisdiction.
 While trustees are in a position to propose change in policy, they are not in a position to take individual action on issues that are brought to them by their constituents.
 Concerns of this nature need to be taken through the correct process and may eventually end up before the Board and prompt a change in policy when supported by a majority of the Board.

 The Superintendent is charged by the Board of Trustees to take the action necessary to implement the policies of the Board.
 The Superintendent is responsible for the overall operations of the school jurisdiction.
 It is the role of the Superintendent to put practices and procedures in place at the jurisdictional level that will support the policies of the Board.
 The Superintendent is responsible to monitor the operations of the schools in the jurisdiction to ensure that they are meeting the expectations as set out by the Board of Trustees in policy.
-While the Superintendent is in a position to make change to practice and procedure that is jurisdictional in nature, he is not in a position to overturn practices at the school level unless they are in conflict with the overall direction of the division.
+While the Superintendent is in a position to make change to practice and procedure that is jurisdictional in nature, she is not in a position to overturn practices at the school level unless they are in conflict with the overall direction of the division.
 Concerns at the school level must be taken through the correct process and may eventually end up before the Superintendent to prompt a change in practice or procedure.

 The principal is charged by the Superintendent to implement the practice and procedures reflected by Board policy.
 The principal is responsible for the overall operations of the school.
 It is the role of the principal to align the school practices and procedures to those of the jurisdiction.
 Where necessary, the principal develops practices and procedures that are specific to the operation of the school.
 Concerns at the classroom level must be taken through the correct process and if not resolved may eventually end up before the principal to prompt a change in school practice and procedure.